Documentation built using Sphinx 2014-03-23, for MinimalModbus version 0.5.

 instrumentA = minimalmodbus.Instrument('/dev/ttyUSB1', 1) instrumentB = minimalmodbus.Instrument('/dev/ttyUSB1', 2)

 Running several scripts using the same port will give problems.

-When running under Windows, the underlying pySerial may complain that the serial port is already open.
-This seems to occur especially when communicating with more than one instrument.
-It is possible to make MinimalModbus close the serial port after each call.
+If the underlying pySerial complains that the serial port is already open, it is still possible to make MinimalModbus close the serial port after each call.
 Use it like: